 The Infectious Disease (ID) Advanced Pharmacy Practice Experience (APPE) is an elective clinical rotation in which the student gains competency and proficiency in the medical management of patients with infectious diseases in the hospitalized setting.
-P: Successful completion of all didactic coursework in the Pharm.D. curriculum.
+This course is repeatable to a maximum of 10 credit hours.
+P. Successful completion of all didactic coursework in the Pharm.D. curriculum.